Heegaard Floer correction terms, with a twist: Computations and applications

+Another way to look at this question is which is the simplest $3$--manifold that can appear on the boundary of a smooth $4$--manifold whose non-degenerate intersection form is a given lattice, for example the Leech lattice.
+In this special case $\Sigma_5\times S^1$ might be considered a satisfactory answer.

+If we increase the genus further, thereby further weakening the bound on~$\bar{s}(S_Z)$, we soon enter uncharted algebraic territory.
+As mention above, up to shadow colength~24 there is a manageable list of even unimodular lattices and the number of minimal lattices is known to be finite but possibly large~\cite{Gaulter_characteristic_Stuff_2007}*{Ch.~5}.
+Beyond this range the number of lattices allowed by \cref{T:intersection form bound_characteristic version} explodes, rendering any attempt of an enumeration extremely difficult if not impossible.
+As a consequence, without further obstructions there is little hope for a classification of all lattices that can appear as non-degenerate intersection forms of fillings of $3$--manifolds with large $\delta$--invariants.

-\subsection{Embeddings into closed 4--manifolds}
+\subsection{Embeddings into closed $4$--manifolds}

-In this section, $P$ will be a fixed integral homology sphere such that $d := d(P,\ft_P) \neq 0$ for the unique \spinc structure $\ft_P$ on $P$.
-In what follows, the \spinc structure will be omitted from the notation whenever possible; also, $nP$ will denote the connected sum of $n$ copies of $P$ if $n$ is positive, and $n$ copies of $-P$ (i.e. $P$ with the reversed orientation) if $n$ is negative.
+In this section, $P$ will be a fixed integral homology sphere such that $d := d(P,\ft_0) \neq 0$ for the unique \spinc structure $\ft_0$ on $P$.
+In what follows, the \spinc structure will be omitted from the notation whenever possible; also, $nP$ will denote the connected sum of $|n|$ copies of $P$ or $-P$ (i.e. $P$ with the reversed orientation) depending on the sign of~$n$.
 For example, the Poincar\'e sphere satisfies these requirements, since $d(S^3_{+1}(T_{2,3})) = -2$.
-In fact, any $+1$--surgery on a torus knot does, too.

-\begin{proposition} Fix a 3--manifold $Y_0$ and a negative definite 4--manifold $X$.
-There exists an integer $N$ such that $Y_0\#nP$ does not embed in $X$ as a separating hypersurface whenever $|n|\ge N$.
-Moreover, the constant $N$ depends only on $Y_0$. \end{proposition}
+\begin{proposition} Fix a $3$--manifold $Y$ and a closed, smooth $4$--manifold $X$ with definite intersection form.
+There exists an integer~$N$, depending only on~$Y$, such that $Y_n=Y\#nP$ does not embed in~$X$ as a separating hypersurface for~$|n| > N$. \end{proposition}

-\begin{proof} Notice that the statement is independent on the orientation of $P$, thus we can pick the orientation of $P$ for which $d<0$.
-In particular, as $P$ is an integral homology sphere, $d$ is an even integer, hence $d\le -2$.
+\begin{proof} Notice that the statement is independent on the orientation of $P$, thus we can pick the orientation of $P$ for which $d>0$.
+In particular, as $P$ is an integral homology sphere, $d$ is an even integer, hence $d\ge 2$.
+Similarly, we can assume that~$X$ is negative definite.